 It’s hard to place a value on breastmilk.
 Some refer to it as liquid gold.
 Even the best formula cannot replicate what breast milk gives to infants.
 Fed is best and this is true.

-But if your baby has allergies or intolerances, it’s easy for the medical field to push formula to solve the problem.
+But if your baby has allergies, it’s easy for the medical field to push formula to solve the problem.
 This can be stressful for families that wish to breastfeed.

 Let’s take a look at some common food allergies including cow’s milk protein, peanuts, egg, and wheat.